57

 Why are lines after 16 in the loop??
 Also, they can be combined with "or".
 Also, you don't need () after if.
 And range(0, 3) is simply range(3).
 More

-Array join-geruz
+Array generator-geruz